Introduction:

 Children acquire beliefs about both themselves and their parents according to how their parents treat them.

-Positive emotion directed toward a child produces positive beliefs about the parent and themself.
+Positive emotion directed toward a child produces positive beliefs about the parent and themselves.

-Directing category 1 emotion at a child (e.g. punishing or scolding) evokes contradictory beliefs characterized by "I did nothing wrong, I don't deserve this," and "I must have done something wrong, I'm a bad person."
+Category 1 emotion directed at a child (e.g., punishing or scolding) evokes contradictory beliefs characterized by "I did nothing wrong, I don't deserve this," and "I must have done something wrong, I'm a bad person."

-Directing category 2 emotion at a child (e.g. ignoring or withdrawing) also evokes contradictory beliefs characterized by "there must be something wrong with me or you would pay attention to me," and "something must be wrong with you because you don't pay attention to me!"
+Category 2 emotion directed at a child (e.g., ignoring or withdrawing) also evokes contradictory beliefs characterized by "there must be something wrong with me or you would pay attention to me," and "something must be wrong with you because you don't pay attention to me!"

-3. Children acquire beliefs about things they experience outside of their relationship with their parents.
-Children are constantly taking in their environment and forming beliefs about how it works according to their experience.
+Children acquire beliefs about things they experience outside of their relationship with their parents.
+Children constantly take in their environment and form beliefs about how it works according to their experience.
 For example, if they have very negative experiences at school, they might learn that teachers are mean or bad and schools are worthless.
 If they have a very positive experience with a person from a different race, they might learn that people of that race are generally very nice.

 Schemas